 The requirements set forth in this section provide the standards which a student must achieve in order to earn a high school diploma.
-Graduation exercises are provided each year to honor those students who have completed these requirements or who will be able to complete them by the end of the current school year including summer school.
-However, to be able to participate in the graduation ceremony, a student must not lack more than one credit and have completed one of the graduation options below.

-A. Earning passing scores on the Grade 10 Reading Florida Comprehensive Assessment Test 2.0 (FCAT) or Florida Standards Assessment (FSA), as required by Section 1008.22 (5) F.S., and a passing score on the Algebra I EOC in order to earn course credit to qualify for a standard high school diploma, except as provided in Section 1003.43 (11)(b) which states that a student may substitute the following scores:
+Graduation exercises are provided each year to honor those students who have completed these requirements or who will be able to complete them by the end of the current school year.
+However, to be able to participate in the graduation ceremony, a student must not lack any credits.
+Earning passing scores on the Grade 10 Reading Florida Comprehensive Assessment Test 2.0 (FCAT) or Florida Standards Assessment ELA (FSA), as required by Section 1008.22 (5) F.S., and a passing score on the Algebra I EOC in order to earn course credit to qualify for a standard high school diploma, except as provided in Section 1003.43 (11)(b) which states that a student may substitute the following scores: (Note: Scores may be subject to change pending State Board Rule updates.)

 Reading Algebra I

 ACT 19 N/A

 SAT 24 N/A

 FCAT 2.0 245 N/A

 Algebra I EOC NA 497

 PERT NA 97

 Grade 10 FSA ELA 350